ameysunu/-Developer-Circles-Community-Challenge/README.md

 ```
 Inside our return replace ``{time.toString()}`` with ``{usualTime}`` and hit refresh.
 You'll see the time dynamically updating on its own.
 You can add designs and stylings to your new clock app by adding various styles in your ``styles.css`` file.
 If you have encountered various new functions like **setInterval**, don't worry, these are JS functions but are camel cased in React as it is desired, unlike JS which is usually kebab cased.
 <br/>
 You can go ahead and create styling such as, background color, fonts, text color etc. in your **styles.css**.
-And declare it in your **App.jsx** just like you would for your normal HTML file.
+And declare it in your **App.jsx** just like you would for your normal HTML file and that would be it.
+An amazing clock.!

+## Tips
+A few tips that I have used and have come really handy to me while learning React.
+* You might come across something called Babel.js while learning React.
+Well, if you are a JS developer and you really want to understand how exactly the React code is working in depth, then Babel.js is just for you.
+It's a next generation Javascript compiler which converts your next generation JS code into a browser-compatible JavaScript code.
+Let's test our basic React statement for showing Hello World! as a <h1> heading.
+For that head on to Babel.js [website](https://babeljs.io/)